lek-x/tg_weather_bot/README.md

 ## Known bugs and limitations
-1. Nomad can't understand when app container has been deployed succefully, CI/CD always shows last step as failed
+1. Hourly weather may show the wrong hour, will be fixed in next releases.
-2. Hourly weather may show wrong hour.
+2. It is small possibility that bot sends auto message twice, default check interval 58 seconds.

 ## License